Discover 50 Fascinating Facts About Owls

 20. In some cultures, owls are considered symbols of bad luck or death, leading to superstitions and myths surrounding these birds.

-Read more Discover Fascinating Insights: 10 Facts About Chickens
+Read more Discover Fascinating Facts About the Galapagos Penguin

 21. Unlike most birds, owls have soft fringed feathers that break up air turbulence, reducing the sound of their wingbeats during flight.